carj/pyPreservica/docs/entity.rst

 Representations, Content Objects & Generations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each asset in Preservica contains one or more representations, such as Preservation or Access etc.
+Each Asset in Preservica contains one or more representations, such as Preservation or Access etc.
+All Assets have at least one Preservation representation which is created when the Asset is ingested.

-To get a list of all the representations of an Asset
+To get a list of all the representations of an Asset use ``representations()`` which returns a set of ``Representation`` objects for the Asset.

+The ``Representation`` contains the name and type and also contains a reference back to its parent Asset object.

 .. code-block:: python